-The most common question I have heard is “Is a Doula like a midwife?” and the answer is no. As a birth doula, I will accompany a woman in labor to help ensure a safe environment and satisfying birth experience, but I do not perform any medical procedures.
-I have completed training approved by DONA International and have Certified with Dancing For Birth™ to coach pregnant women and new moms about active pregnancy and labor techniques.
+As a birth doula, I will accompany a woman in labor to help ensure a safe environment and satisfying birth experience.
+A doula is not a midwife.
+Doulas are not medically trained.
+Instead, they are trained to offer emotional and informational support, physical comfort and consistent support throughout labor.
+I have completed training approved by DONA International and have trained with Dancing For Birth™ to coach in active laboring techniques.
 I draw on my professional training, knowledge and experience to provide emotional support, physical comfort, and as needed, communication with the staff to make sure that you have the information you need to make informed decisions as they arise in labor.
 I can provide reassurance and perspective to you and your partner, make suggestions for labor progress, and help with relaxation, soothing touch, positioning and other techniques for comfort.
 I am independent and self-employed.
 As your doula, I am working for you, not your caregiver or hospital.
 I cannot diagnose or offer any medical advice.
 Below I describe how my process works…

 I will meet with you and your partner at least once before labor to become acquainted, to explore and discuss your priorities and any fears or concerns, to discuss your birth plan and to plan how we might best work together.
 I also want to know your own best ways of coping with discomfort and fatigue and how you and your partner foresee working together.
 Be prepared to practice comfort measures and techniques to use

 during labor during the prenatal visits.